keu/docs/tutorials/get-started-with-airflow-part-2.md

 In this step we will go through the DAG code you copied from the repository and explain each section in detail.

-On top of the file all necessary packages are imported.
+At the top of the script, all necessary packages are imported.
 Notice how both the `SimpleHttpOperator` as well as the `GithubTagSensor` are part of two different provider packages.

 ```python
 from airflow import DAG